jamargoochIT/configure-ad/README.md

 In the deployment configuration window, we’ll click on add a new forest and then type in our name for it.
-In this example I named my forest mydomain.com.
+In this example, I named my forest mydomain.com.
 Click next.

 ![12](https://github.com/user-attachments/assets/c1ed23da-1515-4f8f-8594-1625baa24edd)<br><br><br><br>